Eldorado (TV series): Repeat showings

+The set

-Eldorado was repeated on UK Gold between 1995 and 1996.
-It was repeated again in 2002.
-The set, situated near the village of Coín (which is located in the hills above the Costa del Sol), is still in existence, despite having lain empty for many years.
+The set, situated near the village of Coín, is still in existence, despite having lain empty for many years.
 Years following the demise of Eldorado, fans were able to tour the set.
-Humorously, Yentob commented that the tours and fan petitions for the series' return were more popular than the series itself.
 The set was then converted into a hotel complex called Hotel Ciudad Del Cine (Cinema City Hotel).
-The hotel continued to allow filming to take place; the set featured in the music video for the single Nothing on But The Radio by The Alice Band in 2002.
+The hotel continued to allow filming to take place; the set featured in the music video for the single "Nothing on But The Radio" by The Alice Band in 2002.
 The set has been used for various Spanish television serials both produced and broadcast in the region of Andalucía.
 The set has also been used for international recordings, including the Indian version of Fear Factor, which was shot in the Commercial Plaza.
-The site has also been used for airsoft shooting, and continues to be used for productions; it is now known as Ciudad Del Airsoft (Airsoft City).
+Since the closure of the hotel, the site has been used for airsoft shooting, and continues to be used for productions; it is now known as Ciudad Del Airsoft (Airsoft City).
+Future plans for the site are to renovate and reopen as a holiday resort.
 The beach and marina scenes were filmed at Puerto de Cabopino near Marbella.
-The majority of the other scenes were filmed at Mijas and Coín.

-As of 15 July 2021, some episodes of Eldorado including the first and six final episodes became available in the UK on BritBox, a subscription digital video platform curated by the BBC and ITV and since December 2022, the same episodes also became available on ITVX.

 Music

 Following their collaboration on EastEnders, Julia Smith and Tony Holland commissioned Simon May to write the theme tune.
 May reworked a song called "When You Go Away" which he had written for his ill-fated musical Mefisto, based on Goethe's Faust, adding Spanish guitars to make it more relevant to the Eldorado project.
 An instrumental version of the theme was used for the opening and closing credits.
-However, the vocal version of the song was recorded by Johnny Griggs, and was used over the closing credits of the final episode.
+However, the vocal version of the song was recorded by Johnny Griggs and was used over the closing credits of the final episode.
 "When You Go Away" was released as a single and included on the album New Vintage: The Best of Simon May, and the full instrumental version of the theme was included on the compilation album The Simon May Collection.